Optical Transceiver Failure Impacting Netherlands Traffic Flow

 Summary

-On July 8, 2025, at 07:00 UTC, AS214503 experienced a critical optical transceiver failure affecting traffic flow to the Netherlands.
+On July 8, 2025, AS214503 experienced a critical optical transceiver failure affecting traffic flow to the Netherlands.
 The faulty transceiver caused intermittent port flapping and elevated packet loss, requiring immediate stabilization measures.
-The affected port was administratively shut down at 09:00 UTC to prevent network instability while awaiting hardware replacement.
+The incident began at 07:00 UTC and was fully resolved at 14:20 UTC, lasting 7 hours and 20 minutes.

 Impact